Bröl Valley Railway

 The firm was founded on 3 February 1869 as the Bröl Valley Railway Company (Brölthaler Eisenbahn-Actien-Gesellschaft) or BTE.
 On 10 June 1921 it was renamed as the Rhine-Sieg Railway (Rhein-Sieg-Eisenbahn-AG) or RSE.
 The company headquarters was moved in 1917 from Hennef (Sieg) to Beuel.
 In 1983 the RSE went into the Rhein-Sieg-Verkehrsgesellschaft.
 It should not be confused with the Rhein-Sieg-Eisenbahn GmbH founded in 1994 by the Verkehrsclub Deutschland.

-The 785 mm gauge railway network of the Bröl Valley Railway was, at its peak, a total of 87.3 kilometres long and, towards the end, was mainly worked by goods services.
-With the take over of the Heisterbach Valley Railway in 1901 an isolated section of 750 mm gauge line also belonged to the BTE.
+The gauge railway network of the Bröl Valley Railway was, at its peak, a total of 87.3 km long and, towards the end, was mainly worked by goods services.
+With the take over of the Heisterbach Valley Railway in 1901 an isolated section of gauge line also belonged to the BTE.

 In the old Bröl Valley Railway engine shed in Asbach is a railway museum about the old railway that was founded in 2000.